 - Haldeman-Englert C. McCune-Albright syndrome.
 MedlinePlus.
 2012; http://www.nlm.nih.gov/medlineplus/ency/article/001217.htm.
 Accessed 10/17/2013.

 - McCune-Albright Syndrome.
 National Institute of Child Health and Human Development (NICHD).
 2013; http://www.nichd.nih.gov/health/topics/mccune-albright/Pages/default.aspx.
 Accessed 10/17/2013.

 - McCune Albright Syndrome.
 National Organization for Rare Disorders (NORD).
 2007; http://www.rarediseases.org/rare-disease-information/rare-diseases/byID/183/viewAbstract.
 Accessed 10/17/2013.

 - The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) provides information related to the health of children, adults, and families.
 Click on the link to view information on this topic.

 - Genetics Home Reference (GHR) contains information on McCune Albright syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.